paulohenrique64/amazon-playwright-search-automation/README.md

+## Technologies used and requirements

+- Node LTS
+- NPM or Yarn
+- Playwright

 ## About

 I chose <strong> Playwright </strong> for this project due to its compatibility with multiple browsers, such as Chromium and Firefox, as well as its intuitive usability and excellent scalability.